What Is Native Advertising?

 Promoted search results and sponsored social media posts are popular examples of native ads.
 Both formats provide the same kind of value to users as the organic search results and user-generated social media posts.

-As consumers become more resistant to traditional forms of advertising, Fortune 500 brands and consumer startups alike are allocating bigger budgets towards content marketing and non-disruptive ad formats.
+As consumers become more resistant to traditional forms of advertising, including display ads and banner ads, Fortune 500 brands and consumer startups alike are allocating bigger budgets and more ad spend towards content marketing and non-disruptive ad formats.